DeepSeek

 - Open weights and state competition: DeepSeek distributes model capability widely while also becoming part of geopolitical AI rivalry.

-- Efficiency and hidden cost: the public story emphasizes cost efficiency, while exact total organizational compute, experimentation, talent, and infrastructure costs remain harder to compare across labs.
+- Efficiency and hidden cost: the public story emphasizes cost efficiency, while exact total organizational compute, experimentation, talent, infrastructure, and failed-run costs remain hard to compare across labs.

-- Reasoning and readability: R1 showed impressive reasoning behavior, but also highlighted language mixing and monitorability concerns in reinforcement-learned reasoning traces.
+- Reasoning and readability: R1 showed strong reasoning behavior, but also highlighted language mixing, repetition, hidden budget, sampling, and monitorability concerns in reinforcement-learned reasoning traces.

-- Distillation and provenance: distilled variants make capability portable, but they complicate responsibility for training data, generated supervision, and downstream behavior.
+- Distillation and provenance: distilled variants make capability portable, but they complicate responsibility for training data, generated supervision, teacher-model behavior, and downstream model cards.

 - Local control and hosted risk: running open weights locally is different from sending prompts to a hosted service under a foreign jurisdiction.